 Many followers of Jesus are unaware of all the Bible teaches regarding the ongoing personal involvement of Jesus Christ in His universe.
 In sovereign power and wisdom God retains His rule in every age of history.
 It is quite possible for some of us to be left behind.
 The departure of the church to be with Jesus does not signal God's abandonment of mankind.

 To the contrary, Jesus will greatly intensify His involvement down on the planet after His church joins Him above.
 The number of true followers who know Jesus Christ personally, and are following Him, are a small fraction of those who say they are Christians.
-The real church is but a remnant in the professing church.

 In Colossians and in Ephesians there are clear statements that God interacts with the world through the Church.
 Therefore, "As the church goes so goes the world."

 “...according to the working of His mighty power which He worked in Christ when He raised Him from the dead and seated Him at His right hand in the heavenly places, far above all principality and power and might and dominion, and every name that is named, not only in this age but also in that which is to come.

 And He (God) put all things under His feet, and gave Him (Jesus) to be head over all things to the church, which is His body, the fullness of Him who fills all in all.
 (Ephesians 1:19-23)